 Spastic bilateral (diplegic) cerebral palsy

 No previous multi-level orthopaedic surgery

-The referral letter, accompanied by the completed SDR-specific assessment form, must contain information regarding MRI brain, hip status, response to previous botulinum toxin/spasticity management and goals that have been discussed with the parents and child.
-The assessment should be completed by the child’s Paediatrician and Physiotherapist.
+The referral letter should be completed by the child’s paediatrician and must contain information regarding MRI brain, hip status, response to previous botulinum toxin/spasticity management and goals that have been discussed with the parents and child.

-Should there be a lack of certainty re appropriateness of any referral the SDR assessment team is happy to discuss with local clinicians regarding specific cases at any point.
-Contact point: 01 8542200 – secretary to Dr Jane Leonard.
+Should there be a lack of certainty regarding the appropriateness of any referral the SDR assessment team is happy to discuss with local clinicians regarding specific cases at any point.

 Contact Point: Joanne Kehoe, Complex Tone clinical Nurse Specialist – 01 8542277.

 Selective dorsal rhizotomy (SDR) surgery may benefit some children with cerebral palsy.